 Weeds aren't always an annoyance, and sometimes you may want to keep it due to its several medicinal qualities.
 Here are some common plants with medicinal qualities.

 Dandelion is the most universal type of weed that can grow in the most stringent condition.
 You may often identify it with its bright yellow color flower.
 Dandelion is also a rich source of vitamins, minerals, fibers, and antioxidants such as beta carotene.

 People with high blood sugar levels or conditions with diabetes can crush dandelion root and drink it in herbal tea.
-The roots of dandelion improve digestion and stimulate appetite.
-The diuretic properties of the plant help in the treatment of prediabetes or premenstrual bloating.

 Red clover has a bright pink flower with a similar texture ad dandelion.
 It’s also a natural fertilizer that fixes the nitrogen in the soil.
 The soil with high nitrogen level helps with the growth of the plant.